Keywords

 Finally, we will convene a workshop, the purpose of which is to take the 20-item shortlist produced by the interim priority setting stage and produce, via consensus exercises, a ranked “Top 10” of research priority questions for detecting cancer early.

 Recruitment.
 Recruitment will begin during the survey phase, when respondents from the eligible stakeholder groups (patient, carer, clinician, academic, policymaker) will be invited to participate in a consensus workshop.
 Targeted invitations to attend the workshop will also be circulated by the same channels utilised when advertising the survey (mailing lists, professional networks, and collaborator networks).
-They will be provided with a patient information leaflet and a video explaining what the workshop entails.
+They will be provided with a participant information leaflet and a video explaining what the workshop entails.
 Furthermore, a short video will also be produced to promote the event and shared on social media to raise awareness.
+Invitations will be extended to participants who complete the survey in full and consent to be contacted for more information about the in-person workshop.

 A minimum of five stakeholders will be recruited in each of three broad stakeholder groups: (1) patients and carers; (2) clinicians; (3) academics and policymakers.
 Enrolment will be limited to ensure that no one of these groups consists of more than 50% of the total participants.
-Workshop participants must be: English-speaking, with personal or professional experience of cancer care in the Irish healthcare service, 18 years or older, and able to provide informed consent to participate.
+As per the approved ethics and consent documentation workshop participants must be: English-speaking, with personal or professional experience of cancer care in the Irish healthcare service, 18 years or older, and able to provide informed consent to participate.
 Where possible, in the scenario where the workshop is oversubscribed, in addition to achieving balance between stakeholder groups, we will seek to include a diversity of age, gender, and cancer type.
 Participants will be reimbursed for travel expenses.

 The in-person workshop encourages the participants to voice their own beliefs regarding the relative importance of various research questions.
 The iterative nature of the process will allow the participants to reflect upon and integrate the opinions of others (especially those from different stakeholder groups) such that the group converges on a consensus position and a finalised Top 10 list.